 The Good Arising from the Bad of Covid-19

-Speaking of Covid and these strange pandemic times we’re in, we view more people taking up gardening and growing their own food as a very positive thing.
+In these strange Covid times we’re in, we see more people taking up gardening and growing their own food as a very positive thing.
 If that’s the result of this Covid-19 scare, then that may also be the birth of more good to come, such as a return to the family farm.

 RELATED: Finding the good in the bad.